humphreybc/super-simple-tasks/README.md

 2. Manifest.json for Chrome Web Store has an updated version number
 3. app.coffee has an updated version number
 4. README has an updated version number
+6. package.json has updated version number
-5. Google Analytics commented out
+7. Google Analytics commented out
-6. Create a .zip of /public for the Chrome Web Store
+8. Create a .zip of /public for the Chrome Web Store
-7. Test .zip in Chrome Apps & Extensions Developer Tool
+9. Test .zip in Chrome Apps & Extensions Developer Tool
-8. Uncomment Google Analytics
+10. Uncomment Google Analytics
-9. Commit and push to develop
+11. Commit and push to develop
-10. Pull request into master
+12. Pull request into master
-11. Create a GitHub release and tags with changelog
+13. Create a GitHub release and tags with changelog
-12. Upload .zip file to Chrome Web Store developer dashboard
+14. Upload .zip file to Chrome Web Store developer dashboard